Malaga-Karl/letterboxed-clone/letterboxed-clone_jots.md

 uhh ang kulit nito.
 I forgot how to run this, should I npm run dev or just open in Live Server.
 I need some sort of instruction.
 I should do this to all of my projects

+ok i put a localstorage thing in it and it's fun ahahahhahaha